openid/OpenID4VP/README.md

 ### Who do I talk to? ###

-* The WG can be reached via the mailing list openid-specs-ekyc-ida@lists.openid.net
+* The WG can be reached via the mailing list [openid-specs-digital-credentials-protocols@lists.openid.net](mailto:openid-specs-digital-credentials-protocols@lists.openid.net) (join the ML [here](https://lists.openid.net/mailman/listinfo/openid-specs-digital-credentials-protocols)).